Australian prime minister abandons greenhouse gas target

 Some lawmakers including former Prime Minister Tony Abbott argue the government should be focusing on cutting electricity prices instead of cutting emissions.

+Abbott deposed Turnbull as leader of the conservative Liberal Party in 2009 over differences in energy policy.
+But Turnbull ousted Abbott as prime minister in 2015 in a leadership ballot of government lawmakers concerned by the government's poor opinion polling.

-Some government lawmakers want Home Affairs Minister Peter Dutton to challenge Turnbull's leadership.
+Some government lawmakers want Home Affairs Minister Peter Dutton, a close ally of Abbott, to challenge Turnbull's leadership.

 Dutton also watered down speculation of a challenge.